-The office of Chicagoland USBC is open as of June 1st with weekday hours of 7:30 am-3:30 pm.
-If you need to visit the office for any reason please CALL FIRST to schedule an appointment.
-In order to enter the building you will be asked a series of screening questions, and then you will be required to sign in.
-You MUST wear a mask at all times within the building.
-If possible please conduct all business by telephone or fax/email whenever possible while we are still working within the constraints of Covid-19.
+Following the recommended CDC guidelines for Cook County the office is currently open by appointment only.
+If you need to visit the office for any reason please CALL FIRST to schedule an appointment..
+Please conduct all business by telephone or fax/email whenever possible while we are still working within the constraints of Covid-19.
 Thank you!

 USBC CANCELS REMAINING 2020 NATIONAL EVENTS, USBC COLLEGIATE SEASON POSTPONED.